Revenantsghost/ProofTrack/README.md

 UW CSE403 Project

+Current Operational User Cases:
+Current Users updating and submitting to their project.

 Summary
 - The goal of this app is to provide a productivity platform that requires users to capture pictures and/or videos of their practice sessions to hold themselves accountable.
 - This would prevent users from forming new habits without following through with them.